 Chapter 37, Tiff, Tat, Lovers Spats

-As an independent contractor he worked all over Silicon Valley, at tech companies with an equipment.
-Problem.
+As an independent contractor, he worked all over Silicon Valley at tech companies with an equipment problem.
 He told me who was hiring and paying more.
-I left Nortec and flipped companies with raises as a result.
+I left Nortec and flipped companies with raises based on his information.

-We tried communication via CB radio, my handle Cobra and his Supini but our conversations could be heard by all in our broadcast zone.
-A CB set up to meet at a coffee shop resulted in two other men showing up in besides Enrico.
+To meet we tried communication via CB radio, my handle Cobra and his Supini but our conversations could be heard by all in our broadcast zone.
+A CB set up to meet at a coffee shop resulted in two other men showing up besides Enrico.
 A crowd at the Holiday Inn would have occurred if we’d used a CB to meet there.

-Our relationship devolved into a Tuesday and Thursday noontime and occasional after swing shift trysts, not all that different than a "F and F".
-Enrico suggested sex in his car.
-My reply was/
+There were no evening formal dates like with Edward.
+Our relationship devolved into Tuesday and Thursday nooners and occasional after swing shift trysts, not all that different than "F and F".
+Enrico even suggested sex in his car.
+My reply was.

 "No hotel, no honey."

 After a few sexual encounters, Enrico wanted it, sans condom.